Most probable path of an active Brownian particle: Active Brownian particle

-The above Eqs.~(\ref{LE-x})-(\ref{LE-th}) represent a single free ABP.
-We can generalize it to more complicated cases in which the potential force and background flow are considered by replacing the drift velocity.
-Discussions of such a generalized case are provided in Sec.~\ref{Dis}.
+Eqs.~(\ref{LE-x})--(\ref{LE-th}) represent a single free ABP.
+Therefore, we generalized it to more complicated cases, where the potential force and the background flow are considered by replacing the drift velocity.
+Section~\ref{Dis} discusses this generalized case.